sdegutis/immaculata.dev/site/public/guides/enabling-hmr.md

-But for more complex programs, or when some portion of the program takes a while to load (e.g. [shiki](https://shiki.matsu.io/)), or some operations are resource-expensive (e.g. loading files from disk) and to be done as few times as possible, we need better.
+But for more complex programs, or when some portion of the program takes a while to load (e.g. [shiki](https://shiki.matsu.io/)), or some operations are resource-expensive (e.g. loading files from disk) and to be done as few times as possible, we don't want to throw away the entire runtime when files change, but only reload files that need to be reloaded, and decache some modules.

 Using `immaculata`, you can: